schliebs/voteR/README.md

 # voteR
-R package for electoral research
+Variety of Open Tools for Electoral Research